wso2/testgrid/docs/Infrastructure-Deployment-Scenarios-Repository-Structure.md

-# Infrastructure / Deployment / and Scenarios Repository Structure
+# Infrastructure / Deployment / and Scenarios Repository Structure - External consumers' view

+This document describes the external consumer's view of the above mentioned repositories.
+Testgrid is one such consumer.

-Testgrid test-run workflow can be summarized into following three steps:
+Overall, the testgrid test-run consists of three steps:

 1. [Provisioning infrastructure](#provisioning-infrastructure) (infra-provision.sh)
 2. [Deployment of products](#deploying-products) (deploy.sh)